I keep getting: “So what are your stockings hanging from?” “Are those hooks custom made?” “How do you hang so many stockings?”

 Stocking Stealth Shelf with NO rod, ONLY Hooks

-And the least expensive option: Wood shelf, w or w/o trim, cut, and painted or stained.
-This time add a Betydlig rod holder for each stocking.
+And the least expensive option: Wood shelf, w/ or w/o trim, cut, and painted or stained.
+This time add an IKEA Betydlig rod holder for each stocking.
 The best part– .49 each!!!
 And they come in white, black and “silver color” (not metallic).
 You will need to also supply the wood screws.
+Oh, and do a little math to space the hooks.